 - Of The Law and the Scriptures

 We believe the Scriptures teach that the Law of Yahuah Elohim is the eternal and unchangeable rule of his moral government; that it is holy, just and good; and that the inability which the Scriptures ascribe to fallen men to fulfill its precepts, arise entirely from their love of sin; to deliver them from which, and to restore them through a Mediator to unfeigned obedience to the holy Law, is one great end of the Gospel, and of the Means of Grace connected with the establishment of the visible church.

 - Of The Holy Church

-We believe the Scriptures teach that a visible church of the Meshiach is a congregation of baptized believers, associated by covenant in the worship of Yahuah Elohim and fellowship of the Gospel; observing the ordinances of Yahusha Meschiach; governed by his laws; and exercising the gifts, rights, and privileges invested in them by His Word; that its only scriptural officers are Deacons, Priests/Presbyters and Bishops whose Qualifications, claims and duties are defined in the Epistles to Timothy and Titus .
+We believe the Scriptures teach that a visible church of the Meshiach is a congregation of baptized believers, associated by covenant in the worship of Yahuah Elohim and fellowship of the Gospel; observing the ordinances of Yahusha Meschiach; observing the sacraments of the Church; governed by his laws; and exercising the gifts, rights, and privileges invested in them by His Word; that its only scriptural officers are Deacons, Priests/Presbyters and Bishops whose qualifications, claims and duties are defined in the Epistles to Timothy and Titus .

 - Of The Sacraments

 We believe that the sacraments are outward signs of the continued, inward and invisible presence of Christ and His saving grace among us.
 There are seven Sacraments: